2022-cs244/2022-cs244.github.io/index.md

 **Term:** Spring 2021

 **Lectures:**
-   * Monday/Wednesday 8:30PM - 9:50PM
+   * Monday/Wednesday 8:30AM - 9:50AM
    * Online

 **Lab:** Online

 # Announcements

-Due to a limited amount of hardware and development machines, we will be limiting enrollment to 12 students.
+Due to limited resources to help students carry out their design-challenge projects, we will be limiting enrollment to 18 students.
 As such, we ask that you fill out a short application so that we can select an appropriate mixture of student backgrounds and skill sets.
 Please fill out [this application](https://docs.google.com/forms/d/e/1FAIpQLSf5QfGm0Wca641Z183L6I5AHDcOFyhWXzRs0GPpNZedXFgSLg/viewform) **before March 30th at 11:59PM** (end of first day of class).
 We will review the submissions and notify everyone of the selection results on March 31st by 5PM.

 # Overview

 High-performance network system design.
 Students will work in teams of two to build  a fully functioning Internet router.
-Students will design the control plane in Python on a linux host and will design the data plane in the new P4 language on the NetFPGA 4 x 10GE switch.
+Students will design the control plane in Python on a linux host and will design the data plane in the new P4 language on a high-speed programmable switching ASIC (Intel Tofino).
 For the midterm milestone, teams must demonstrate that their routers can interoperate with the other teams by building a small topology utilizing everyone's router.
 In the final 4 weeks of the class, teams will participate in an open-ended design challenge.
 Prerequisites: At least one student in each team must have taken CS144 at Stanford and completed Lab 3 (static router).

 # Teams